DataDog/datadog-agent/docs/dev/agent_dev_env.md

 [Microsoft Visual Studio Code](https://code.visualstudio.com/download) is recommended as it's lightweight and versatile.

-Building on Windows would require multiple 3rd-party softwares to be installed.
-To avoid the complexity, it is recommended to make the code change in VS Code then do the build in Docker image.
+Building on Windows requires multiple 3rd-party software to be installed.
+To avoid the complexity, Datadog recommends to make the code change in VS Code, and then do the build in Docker image.
 For complete information, see [Build the Agent packages](https://github.com/DataDog/datadog-agent/blob/main/docs/dev/agent_omnibus.md)